oscarbenedito/osf/README.md

-# Scripts
+# Oscar's Standalone Files

-This repository gathers some of the scripts I use.
+This repository gathers standalone files for which I don't need a dedicated repository.
+Most of them are scripts but other kind of file might also live here.

 ## License